Prototype721/Prototype721/README.md

 - 👋 Hi, I’m @Prototype721
-- 👀 I’m interested in research.
+- 👀 I’m interested in self-education.
-- 🌱 I’m currently learning Puthon and C++
+- 🌱 I’m currently learning Python and C++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on asteroid mining
 - 📫 How to reach me?
-Call me
+You cant

 <!---
 Prototype721/Prototype721 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.